 If an LEA receives an overpayment of any funds and is unable to offset the overpayment with other funds, they must send a reimbursement to the State Department of Education.
 Please remit the overpayment by check to the OSDE-SES and indicate the reason for refunding the money.
+The LEA must also enclose which project, function codes, and object codes to be credited.
 Once the money is returned, the SES will code the money back to the LEA for other approvable expenditures.